raspberrypilearning/surprise-animation/en/quiz1/question_3.md

   --- feedback ---

- The Surprise! wasn't at the end of the animation.
+ The surprise was not at the end of the animation.
 Something came afterwards.

   --- /feedback ---